cmivqa/NLPCC2025_M4IVQA/README.md

-# Grand Challenge in ACMMM 2024: Multilingual Medical Instructional Video Question Answering
+# Shared Task in NLPCC 2024: Multilingual Medical Instructional Video Question Answering
 The medical instructional video question answering aims at performing the temporal answer grounding task given a medical-related question in a single video or the video corpus.
 Those videos are collected from high-quality bilingual medical [Youtube](https://www.youtube.com/) channels and annotated by medical experts.

 ## Table of Contents